OpenLute/OpenLute/instruments/renaissance/OL-R1/7-course/documentation/Build_Guide.md

 7. Secure the assembly in position while the adhesive cures.

 8. Allow the adhesive to fully cure before proceeding.

 ---

+## 8. Optional Strap Handle

+A strap handle can optionally be added to the end of the bowl.

+The strap handle is **not required** for the basic construction of the OL-R1 and can be added according to the builder's preference.

+### Parts

+* Strap handle
+* Appropriate mounting hardware and/or adhesive

+### Installation

+1. Position the strap handle at the end of the bowl.
+2. Verify the desired location and alignment before attaching it.
+3. Secure the strap handle using the intended mounting method.
+4. Allow any adhesive to fully cure before attaching a strap or applying load.

+---